3500 Lacey Road, Suite 100

 These mental health tools are not meant be a replacement for speaking with a mental health professional, rather they provide useful information for those who do not know where to start.
 In these instances, technology simply provides resources rather than treating an illness.

-If these new tools can help educate and guide the 56 percent of adults suffering from depression in silence, then they are doing their job.
+If these new tools can help empower people to seek a mental health diagnosis, then they are doing their job.
 For now, there are no substitutes to seeing a physician or therapist to treat mental health issues, but the technological world is make an effort to prioritize mental health.